Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 The event follows a similar structure to the official festival but is condensed into one weekend.
 It kicks off with a convite (invitational parade), followed by a massive parade through the city that shuts down part of main highway in the north.
 The festival culminates in its own Guelaguetza performance on the first Monday of the festival.

-Small Town Guelaguetza Celebrations
+Small Town Guelaguetza Festivities

-Whether you’re able to buy tickets to Guelaguetza in the auditorium or not, it’s worth experiencing one of the celebrations in the small towns.
+Whether you’re able to buy tickets to La Guelaguetza in the auditorium or not, it’s worth experiencing one of the celebrations in the small towns.
 These smaller festivals often feel more personal and connected to the community.

 I’ve had some of my most memorable Guelaguetza experiences in these towns.
 Here are some of my favorites.
 I’ve included a link to the city’s Facebook page when available.
 They will post details closer to the event.

-San Antonino Castillo Velasco – Traditional Guelaguetza
+San Antonino Castillo Velasco

 📍 Where: San Antonino (1 hour south of the city)

-ℹ️ More Info: San Antonino FB Page
+ℹ️ More Info: FB Page

 San Antonino Castillo Velasco hosts its own Lunes del Cerro celebration in the afternoons featuring the same dance groups that perform at the Guelaguetza Auditorium in Oaxaca City that morning.